 .
 And lying about these issues, of course, only makes things worse.

 Teens with ADHD may dig themselves in deeper as they avoid dealing with their problems, telling lies to cover lies.
 If the cycle isn’t broken, lying can almost become a way of life.

 Sometimes, the things these teens are lying about are more serious than school issues.
 Experts largely agree that kids with ADHD are at higher risk for substance abuse.
 They’re also at higher risk of mental health issues, such as

-Helping your teen understand why she tells frequent lies and the consequences of her lies is crucial for her well-being and success.
+Helping teens understand why they tell frequent lies and the consequences of their lies is crucial for their well-being and success.

 Don’t count it as a betrayal.
 Even for teens without ADHD, lying isn’t typically an action against you as a parent.
 It’s a bad decision.
 Focus less on the lie itself and more on what the lie was about.

 Confront your teen with evidence.
-Teens with ADHD may persist with a lie, unrealistically hoping it will somehow become truth or the problem will just go away.
-If your child insists she handed something in when she didn’t, remind her of what she said.
-Then show her the missing assignment online and the email the teacher sent confirming that it was missing.
+Teens with ADHD may persist with a lie, unrealistically hoping it will somehow become true or the problem will just go away.
+If teens insist they handed something in when they didn’t, remind them of what they said.
+Then show them the missing assignment online and the email the teacher sent confirming that it was missing.
 Suggest you both go in and sit down with the teacher to “clear things up.”
 It’s tough love, but it’s often what teens need to let go of an illusion and deal with reality.

 Remove the shame of lying.
-Don’t excuse the lie, but show your teen you understand how she came to do it.
+Don’t excuse the lie, but show your teens you understand how they came to do it.
 You might say, “It sounds like you were struggling.
 Let’s figure out how you got to this place to begin with.
 Then let’s figure out how to get you back on track.”

 Don’t dismiss drinking or drug use as “normal” teen behavior.
-Confront your teen.
-Talk about what’s going on in her life and why she might be using alcohol or drugs.
+Confront them about it.
+Talk about what’s going on and why they might be using alcohol or drugs.